nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Graph

-The implementation of the Edit function allows Food-O-Rama to display a graph of the Dishes and Ingredients present in the DishList and IngredientList to the User Below is a sequence diagram that shows how the GraphCommand functions
+The implementation of the Graph function allows Food-O-Rama to display a graph of the Dishes and Ingredients present in the DishList and IngredientList to the User.
+Below is a sequence diagram that shows how the GraphCommand functions

 ![](images/graph_sequence.png)